You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 -

-It is so nice to be here, I think after 10 years.
-The last time I gave a talk in this zendo was, I think, 2002, so 10 years ago.
-And that was a few weeks before I had the first Genzo-e at the city center.
-At that time I lived in San Francisco.
-I talked about Sansui-kyo or mountains and water sutra of Shobo Genzo.
-Green Garage, as a kind of introduction to that chapter of Shobo Genzo, I talked about one poem about Mount Rue by Sushi.
+It is so nice to be here after, I think, after 10 years.
+The last time I gave a talk in this Zendo was, I think, 2002, so 10 years ago.
+And that was a few weeks before I had the first Genzoe at the city center.
+At that time, I lived in San Francisco.
+I talked about San Suikyo, or Mountains and Waters Sutra of Shobo Genzo.
+At Green Garage, as a kind of introduction to that chapter of Shobo Genzo, I talked about one poem about Mount Roo, by sushi.
 I don't believe that was ten years ago.

 [01:05]